-8 Steganography is an invisible image-hiding technique that can be used to hide 9 proprietary information within a cover image.
-Protecting this information ensures that product owners can continue to innovate without the fear of their ideas being stolen or 10 11 replicated by others.
-The study aims to minimize inaccuracies of the earlier research that used discrete cosine transform (DCT) coefficients to hide images in the frequency 12 domain.
-We modified the dominant DCT coefficients arrangement pattern by 13 incorporating the three new patterns and compared them with the two conventional 14 patterns.
-The chosen coefficients of the hidden image are then concealed in the DCT 15 16 blocks of 8 by 8 pixels in the cover image.
-The results showed a significant improvement 17 over the earlier work.
+Steganography is an invisible image-hiding technique that can be used to hide proprietary information within a cover image.
+Protecting this information ensures that product owners can continue to innovate without the fear of their ideas being stolen or replicated by others.
+The study aims to minimize inaccuracies in earlier research that used discrete cosine transform (DCT) coefficients to hide images in the frequency domain.
+We modified the dominant DCT coefficients arrangement pattern by incorporating three new patterns and compared them with the two conventional patterns.
+The chosen coefficients of the hidden image are then concealed in the DCT blocks of 8 by 8 pixels in the cover image.
+The results show a significant improvement over earlier work.
 The best outcome of the five studied patterns is produced by the triangle arrangement.
-The newly created triangle pattern can cut the error in image 18 19 reconstruction by 26.08%.
+The newly created triangle pattern can cut the error in image reconstruction by 26.08%.

-21 Keywords: image steganography, DCT, arrangement pattern, proprietary information
+Keywords: image steganography, DCT, arrangement pattern, proprietary information

-23 1.
-Introduction
+1. Introduction

 Digital information is being created and disseminated at a rapid rate, and it is being used in a variety of industries, including telemedicine, e-government, and online commerce.
-Unfortunately, there has been a notable increase in the unauthorized manipulation of digital multimedia content.
+Unfortunately, there has been a notable increase in unauthorized manipulation of digital multimedia content.
 As a result, there is an immediate demand for techniques to protect digital multimedia content from unauthorized use (Saini & Kumar, 2023).

 The two most frequently utilized techniques for embedding or concealing private information in cover images are steganography and watermarking.
 With watermarking, words or symbols that are added to or embedded in an image may be seen, but with steganography, the hidden information cannot be seen with the naked eye.
-As a result, the cover image will not lose quite as much of its quality or details as a result of the embedded process.
+As a result, the cover image will not lose quite as much of its quality or details, as a result of the embedding process.